 From the Zhangjiajie National Park ticket office, you can take various park shuttle buses to Tianmen National Forest Park.
 You can also take a bus from Wulingyuan to downtown in order to ride the cable car up the mountain.

 - Wulingyuan to Lower Cable Car Station By Bus: Buses depart from Wulingyuan to downtown frequently, about every 5-10 minutes between 08:00 and 20:00.
 The fare is approximately 12 CNY (1.70 USD).

 - Wulingyuan to Lower Cable Car Station By Taxi: Taxis from Wulingyuan to downtown will cost you about 80-160 CNY (11.31-22.62 USD).
 Taxis are convenient but admittedly more expensive than the bus.

 Even for experienced travelers or expats who know their way around China, it is not easy to arrange local transportation on their own.
 We can arrange private transport for you in Zhangjiajie.
 Feel free to contact us and get a quote as this will depend on your group size.

 Visiting Tianmen Mountain with Us

 Tianmen Mountain Forest Park is an excellent place for hiking.
 Traveling with our knowledgeable local guide will make your hiking go deeper and smoother- they spend at least 200 days each year in the park and know the hidden path to explore the undeveloped and lesser-known sceneries.

 Why not start your Zhangjiajie Tianmen Mountain National Forest Park Day Tour with us?
-It will be an all-inclusive tour covering private tour guide, hotel transfer and local lunch, with no group, no big bus, and no fixed itineraries- we’ll reschedule according to your needs.
+It will be an all-inclusive tour covering a private tour guide, hotel transfer, and local lunch, with no group, no big bus, and no fixed itineraries- we’ll reschedule according to your needs.